stevepolitodesign/personal_website/_posts/2021-07-30-build-an-api-in-rails-with-authentication.md

 date: 2021-07-30
 og_image: "https://mugshotbot.com/m/LKa6a9b4"
 ---

-# Build an API in Rails with Authentication

 In this tutorial, we'll build a full-featured API in Rails with authentication.
 Below is what we'll cover.

 - Encrypting API keys.